Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 An incredibly colorful and stylish evergreen shrub, featuring spreading steel blue foliage with arching bright blue tips; the branching habit alone is stunning and second to none, but the vivid color makes this shrub a standout in the garden

-Angelica Blue Juniper has attractive powder blue-tipped steel blue foliage.
-The scale-like leaves are highly ornamental and turn plum purple in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Angelica Blue Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its broadly spreading habit of growth.
+It has attractive powder blue-tipped steel blue foliage.
+The scale-like sprays of foliage are highly ornamental and turn plum purple in the fall, which persists throughout the winter.

 Angelica Blue Juniper is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.